Pine-Sec/pine-sec.github.io/_posts/2025-06-23-On-Storytelling-vs.-Fact-sharing.md

 Want to know how many people remember stats?
 About 5%.
 Know how many remember a story? **63%** [The Data Storytelling Process](https://ignaciochavarria.co/2022/09/08/the-data-storytelling-process/)

 So what...if I want someones attention, if I want someone to act (CISO, Stakeholders, *that engineer you're begging to patch the thing that* **DESPERATELY NEEDS PATCHING** - you don't lead with a CVSS score...tell them what will happen if we ignore it.
 Show them examples (exploitation in the wild, WOO!)
-We're not spreadsheets, we're walking, talking, pattern-recognition powerhouses, powered by narritive.
+We're not spreadsheets, we're walking, talking, pattern-recognition powerhouses, powered by narrative.

 ## What does our brain do with stories?